In the spirit of equality, in the spirit of equal distribution of resources, I've got an idea as to Brett Favre's retirement.

 That's not going to work.

-They're not going to refined itself.
+They're not going to refine itself.

-You're always going to have the liberal Republicans unless we make some kind of a law that they can't be in the party, which we're not going to do.
+You're always going to have the liberal Republicans unless we make some kind of laws.

 I mean, it would be just awful.

-No matter how bad, no matter how bad McCain is, he's better than the others too.
+No matter how bad, no matter how bad McCain is, he's better than the others, too.

-Who gave us who gave us David Suter?
+Who gave us David Souter?

 Oh, I know, I know, but still.